Chinchilla1988/Vehicle-Detection/README.md

 ### Discussion
 ---
-* Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
 The classification task by the use of SVM has high computational cost and its hard to use it for real-time classification.
 The HOG-feature extraction is unefficient.
 In the next step I'm going to implement a more cost effective approach by only extract the Hog features once and evaluate them for every window.
 This should reduce the computational cost.
 Anoter approach is to implement a DNN to detect cars.

 This pipeline will fail if we drive on the right or middle lane of the track.
 For this video I just scan the lower right triangular part of the image to reduce the computational cost.